 This section came into force from 15th December, 2016.
-This section seeks to provide for merger or amalgamation between two small companies or between a holding company and its wholly owned subsidiary or prescribed class or class of companies by giving a notice of the proposed scheme inviting objections or suggestions by both the transferor and the transferee company from Registrar, Official Liquidator or persons affected by the scheme.
+This is a new section and seeks to provide for merger or amalgamation between two small companies or between a holding company and its wholly owned subsidiary or prescribed class or class of companies by giving a notice of the proposed scheme inviting objections or suggestions by both the transferor and the transferee company from Registrar, Official Liquidator or persons affected by the scheme.